Spirent/iTest-assets/README.md

 # Spirent Automation Asset Warehouse - iTest

 Welcome to the Spirent Automation Asset Warehouse.
 You will find a wide variety of automation assets useful for your iTest and projects and/or Velocity deployments.
 This repository is specific to iTest.
 The Velocity repository is located here.
-The iTest repository contains  quick calls and response maps for immediate download and use.
-This warehouse contains a selection of projects useful for gaining the greatest value from your test equipment, devices, and frameworks.
-The assets are rich in reusable QuickCall libraries and response maps, key capabilities that will help you create your own automation most efficiently.
+All Automation Asset Warehouse assets are avaialble for your immediate download and use.

+This portion of the Warehouse contains a selection of iTest projects.
+They are useful for gaining the greatest value from your test equipment, devices, and frameworks.
+The assets are rich in reusable QuickCall libraries and Response Maps.
+Both are key capabilities that will help you create your own automation most efficiently.
+They will help you whether or not you are using Python or an Automation framework (e.g., Robot).

 The assets are categorized into three levels of maturity/testing:
 - Certified:  provided and tested by Spirent